-Diesel fuel.
+Note.
 If undyed diesel fuel is used on a farm for farming purposes (discussed earlier), or for the exclusive use of a state or local government, the fuel cannot be considered as being used in an off-highway business use.
-Only a registered ultimate vendor can claim a credit or refund for this fuel.
-No credit or refund is allowed for any use of dyed diesel fuel.